How to Pray?

 David said, “My voice shalt thou hear in the morning, O Lord; in the morning will I direct my prayer unto thee, and will look up” (Psalm 5:3).
 He also said, “Evening, and morning, and at noon, will I pray, and cry aloud: and he shall hear my voice” (Psalm 55:17).
 Time for prayer should begin every morning to start the day.
-Prayer in the middle and close of each day help us keep connected.
+And prayer in the middle and close of each day helps us keep connected.

 Daniel is known to have prayed three times a day (Daniel 6:10) and Jesus was known to spend whole nights in prayer (Luke 6:12).
 One thing is sure that the stronger our prayer life, the stronger will be our relationship with the Lord.

 The Lord instructs saying, “pray without ceasing” (1 Thessalonians 5:17).
 There should be a constant spirit of prayer breathing through the Christian’s life.
 The connection with Heaven should not be broken (Luke 18:1).
-Paul labored “night and day” (1 Thess.
-2:9); he also prayed “night and day” (ch.
+Paul labored “night and day” (1 Thessalonians 2:9); he also prayed “night and day” (ch.
 3:10).
 His many activities did not crowd out his prayers.
-Active connection with his heavenly Father was always maintained.
+Active connection with his heavenly Father was always maintained by him.
 So, it should be with us (Mark 3:13).

 Check out our Bible Answers page for more information on a variety of topics.